-While both are useful, each have their advantages and disadvantages.
+While both are useful, each has its advantages and disadvantages.
 Air tanks can be scaled for your operation.
 If you have a large operation, you can have large back-up air tanks that are better suited to keeping you productive.
 However, they’re also limited in that they don’t generate their own compressed air.
 In other words, once the air pressure goes down, it can’t be brought back up until your main compressor is operating once again.

 Portable compressors can continue to generate the necessary air pressure, which makes them more versatile if you’re unsure of how long your system is going to be down.
 Furthermore, because they’re portable, they can be moved to exactly where you need them, making them flexible, but, they are limited in their capacity.
-Because they need to remain portable, larger operations may find them insufficient in the event of an emergency, and investing in a large number of portable compressors may prove cost prohibitive.
+Because they need to remain portable, larger operations may find them insufficient in the event of an emergency, and investing in a large number of portable compressors may prove cost-prohibitive.

-Either way, it’s always good to have a back up plan, especially if the majority of your operations are contingent upon compressed air-powered tools.
+Either way, it’s always good to have a backup plan, especially if the majority of your operations are contingent upon compressed air-powered tools.
 You should always be prepared for the worst, no matter how reliable your compressor is.
-Being caught unprepared can be doubly costly, as you will not only have to invest in repairs, but you will also have to account for down time in which lines aren’t running and profits are plummeting.
+Being caught unprepared can be doubly costly, as you will not only have to invest in repairs, but you will also have to account for downtime in which lines aren’t running and profits are plummeting.

 Count on Michigan Air for the Air Compressor Accessories You Need